-Helix Resources Ltd (ASX:HLX, Helix or the Company) is pleased to announce the completion of the first two scout drillholes targeting a prospective IP anomaly at the Company's Canbelego copper project, located in the Cobar-Nyngan area of central NSW1.
+Helix Resources Ltd (ASX:HLX, Helix or the Company) has completed DHEM geophysics on the first two scout drillholes targeting a prospective IP anomaly at the Company's Canbelego copper project, located in the Cobar-Nyngan area of central NSW.
 The Canbelego Joint Venture project is located within EL61053, part of Helix's Western Group Tenements.

-Helix's Managing Director, Dr Kylie Prendergast commented:
+Helix's Managing Director, Kylie Prendergast commented: